Mike Rinder: Joining Sea Org

-After finishing high school, at age 18 Rinder joined the Sea Org on the ship Apollo, then headquarters for Sea Org and for Scientology.
+After finishing high school, at age 18 Rinder joined Sea Org on the ship Apollo, then headquarters for Sea Org and for Scientology.
 He became an early member of the Commodore's Messenger Organization and rapidly rose in rank to head of the Office of Special Affairs.

 Office of Special Affairs

-As executive director of the Office of Special Affairs (OSA), Rinder served as the chief spokesperson and representative of Scientology to the media for 25 years until replaced by Tommy Davis in 2005 under orders from David Miscavige.
+As executive director of the Office of Special Affairs (OSA), Rinder was the chief spokesperson and representative of Scientology to the media for 25 years until he was replaced by Tommy Davis as spokesperson in 2005 under orders from David Miscavige.
 This office is responsible for overseeing public relations and legal issues for the church, as well as handling "internal investigations into members' behavior."

-According to a 2016 Rolling Stone recap of the second episode of Leah Remini's documentary series "Scientology and the Aftermath", Rinder said of his position:
+In a 2016 Rolling Stone recap of the second episode of Leah Remini: Scientology and the Aftermath, Rinder said of his position:

 If the Church decided someone was an enemy and needed to be silenced or destroyed, it was my job and I did it ...
 Everything from following them 24 hours a day to having people camped outside their door, to being vilified on the internet, to following them wherever they traveled, I was the guy [that did it].

 Rinder cited specific examples of this duty, saying that he personally traveled to London to prevent journalist John Sweeney, presenter of the film Scientology and Me, from attending a movie premiere and to attempt to "discredit Sweeney in any way that he could".

 Departure from Scientology

-After years of abuse, including beatings from Miscavige and his enforcers, and being put in The Hole for over two years, Rinder "was suddenly pulled from his prison and sent on [a] mission to London to defend the Church against John Sweeney's film", Scientology and Me, in March 2007.
+After years of abuse, including beatings from Miscavige and his enforcers, and being put in The Hole for over two years, Rinder "was suddenly pulled from his prison and sent on [a] mission to London to defend the Church (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) against John Sweeney's film", Scientology and Me, in March 2007.
 He defended Scientology leader David Miscavige, but Miscavige was unhappy that Rinder was unable to stop the documentary from being shown.
 As a result, Rinder "was to report to the church's facility in Sussex, and dig ditches" and then was to be allowed to return to the United States.

-Rinder claimed his moment of clarity came in a confrontation with the filmmaker, which was recorded on video.
+Rinder stated that his moment of clarity came in a confrontation with the filmmaker, which was recorded on video.
 In the exchange, he denied Sweeney's allegation that he had been abused by Miscavige and was instructed by him to deny it happened.
-Rinder realized afterwards though that Sweeney's allegation about him was true and he was unable to rationalize why he was denying it.
+Rinder realized afterwards that Sweeney's allegation about him was true and he was unable to rationalize why he was denying it.
 Afterwards, instead of reporting to Sussex, he decided to leave Scientology.

 Rinder went to Virginia and told Scientology officials that he wanted to speak to his wife and also wanted his possessions.
 He did not speak to his wife, but was sent a FedEx package with a check for $5,000.
 His family photos were not sent.
 Rinder's official biography has since been removed from the official Scientology website.